In Weinstein's downfall, a moment of reckoning for Hollywood

 "One thing can be clarified.
 Not everybody knew," said Streep, who called Weinstein's

+"This kind of abuse is inexcusable and absolutely upsetting," said Lawrence, who won an Oscar for 2012's "Silver Linings Playbook," which was produced by The Weinstein Co.

+"My heart goes out to all of the women affected by these gross actions.
+And I want to thank them for their bravery to come forward," Lawrence said.

 Patricia Arquette, Lena Dunham, Mark Ruffalo, Brie Larson, Kevin Smith, Judd Apatow, Julianne Moore and many others have voiced their support for the women involved.
 But among Weinstein's associates, the majority of responders have been women.
-Others have implored a stronger reaction from male stars and industry leaders.
+Others, including Lena Dunham in an op-ed piece for The New York Times, have implored a stronger reaction from male stars and industry leaders.

+"The reason I am zeroing in on the men is that they have the least to lose and the most power to shift the narrative, and are probably not dealing with the same level of collective and personal trauma around these allegations," Dunham wrote.

 It's been an especially bad look lately for realms of the movie business both high and low.
 In August, allegations of sexual assault led to the exits of two high-ranking executives at Los Angeles' independent film venue Cinefamily.
 Last month, the Alamo Drafthouse underwent a scandal of its own, severing ties with Fantastic Fest co-founder Harry Knowles and contributor Devin Faraci over sexual harassment allegations.